Email Millionaires for Money [Email Address and Steps]

 • Development of safe artificial intelligence to benefit humanity

-If you have messaged others and they never got back with funds, let’s know in the comment so we update this list.
+If you have messaged others and they never got back with funds, let us know in the comment so we update this list.

-How to Write Email to Millionaires Asking for Money
+How to Write Email to Any Millionaires Asking for Money

-Follow these simple steps to email millionaires for money and get it:
+Follow these simple steps to send an email to any of these millionaires you want to ask for money and get it:

 2. Write the Main Body of the Email